|

 or broker/salesperson) license in Nevada:

-Nevada will accept an out-of-state broker's license towards a Nevada salesperson's license from the following states:
+Nevada will accept an out-of-state real estate broker's license towards a Nevada salesperson's license from the following states:

 Every 2 years full-time experience equals 16-college credits.
 8 years experience exempts you from all but: